w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ### Historical Context of On-demand parachains

-According to [this talk](https://v.douyu.com/show/a4Jj7llO5q47Dk01) in Chengdu, the origin of the idea came from similar notions in the limited resource of memory on early personal computers of the late '80s and '90s.
+According to [this talk](https://v.douyu.com/show/a4Jj7llO5q47Dk01) in Chengdu back in 2019, the origin of the idea came from similar notions in the limited resource of memory on early personal computers of the late '80s and '90s.
 Since computers have a limited amount of physical memory, when an application needs more, the computer can create virtual memory by using _swap space_ on a hard disk.
 Swap space